manthan-jsharma/Holon-AI-Backend/README.md

 ✅ For Ubuntu/Debian: sudo apt update && sudo apt install ffmpeg ✅ For macOS (via Homebrew): brew install ffmpeg

+3.
+- Qwen Models(I have Used Qwen/Qwen1.5-0.5B which is around 1 GB to download, you can also use Qwen-2 which is smaller)
+- ffmpeg-Whisper, and HuggingFace Pipeline with Langchain

-3. This is basically an alternative setup without API keys needed.
+4. This is basically an alternative setup without API keys needed.

 4. For Deployment Look for  Render, Railway, Fly.io, or a VPS (like DigitalOcean).